Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 # Error Reporting

-Xomega Framework provides a common framework for reporting and handling errors both in the service layer on the backend, and in the presentation layer on the frontend.
-It defines a common structure for error messages of various types and severities, allows reporting multiple errors at the same time, and supports internationalization of the error message text for the user's locale.
+Xomega Framework provides a common framework for reporting and handling errors both in the service layer on the backend and in the presentation layer on the front end.
+It defines a common structure for error messages of various types and severities, allows reporting multiple errors at the same time, and supports the internationalization of the error message text for the user's locale.

 ## Error messages{#message}

-Different types of messages that your app needs to report to the users, are described by the class `ErrorMessage` in the `Xomega.Framework` namespace.
+Different types of messages that your app needs to report to the users are described by the class `ErrorMessage` in the `Xomega.Framework` namespace.
 The messages have the following attributes.
 - `Type` - the type of the message from the `ErrorType` enum, e.g. `Validation`, `System`, etc.
 - `Severity` - the message severity from the `ErrorSeverity` enum, e.g. `Error`, `Warning`, etc.
 - `Code` - message code that uniquely identifies the message, and is used as a resource key for translation.